 Edit the video first

 You may notice on your interactive media that the "edit media" option is grayed out.
 Editing interactive media means editing the polls embedded in the video.
-Add more, remove some, edit the polling activities themselves.
+Add more, remove some, edit the polling questions themselves.
 So to edit the interactive media, you select Edit Polls.
 This is a little confusing the first few times you approach it.
 "Why is Edit Media not available!
 I want to edit my interactive media!"

 Just understand that interactive media is a new type of media, that is not video or poll but a combination of the two and as such has different rules about using it.